 Caution should also prevail in view of third States' inaction, e.g., States refraining from or limiting their assistance, or from protesting against specific States providing assistance.
 Here, it is crucial to determine whether States' behavior is driven by international law.
-This is in particular true for non-assisting States where it may not be easy to discern whether restraints are driven by the ius contra bellum framework, or rather constitutional or policy concerns or even other commitments under international law.
+This is in particular true for non-assisting States where it may not be easy to discern whether restraints are driven by the ius contra bellum framework, or rather constitutional law.